rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 Not all plugins in the `package.json` are really existed 😁 (at least for now).
 :::

-## Scoped Package Name Issue
+## Scoped Package Name Problem

 One more thing worth to mention is: A plugin can be installed via both `git` and `npm`, and plugins can have their own dependencies.
-You may encounter the scoped package name issue.
+You may encounter the scoped package name problem.
 For example:

 ```mermaid
 graph BT;